MicrosoftDocs/dynamics365smb-docs/financials/madeira-news.md

 [!INCLUDE[d365fin](includes/d365fin_md.md)] extensions are now available in the AppSource marketplace at [AppSource.microsoft.com](https://appsource.microsoft.com/).
 You will be able to search and find extensions in the marketplace.
 You will be able to view information, including marketing material, screenshots, videos and links to additional details.
 For more information, see [Customizing [!INCLUDE[d365fin](includes/d365fin_md.md)] Using Extensions](ui-extensions.md).

 ### Shipping agents and item attributes
 You can add attributes to your inventory items that make it really easy to find the right product that your customer wants.
-For more information, see [How to: Work with Item Attributes](inventory-how-work-item-attributes.md).
+For more information, see [Work with Item Attributes](inventory-how-work-item-attributes.md).

 ### New extensions made available
 With this update, you can choose between even more extensions in the **Extension Management** window.